johnandrea/draw-dna-matches/README.md

 ### Future enhancements

+- Try to find simplest path in a multiple path relationship.
+I.E. 2C1R rather than half-2C1R.
 - Handle non-ASCII names in a manner better for SVG output.
 - Handle family matched above the tree top.
 - Output to other formats (Cytoscape, etc.)